hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The test files should access the page via the use of page objects.
 Each page on the csv2 website has one page class, stored in the `web_test_page_objects` module.

 A new page object should inherit from the `Page` class, which will give it access to the driver and any website-wide components (such as the top navigation bar and error messages).
 Any interaction with that page should be done via methods implemented in that page class.

+Some page value modification methods take strings, while others take integers.
+Ensure the correct type is passed to each method.
+These should eventually be standardized.

 The `web_test_interactions`, `web_test_javascript_interactions`, and `web_test_xpath_selectors` modules define the actions that the page objects should use. `web_test_interactions` and `web_test_javascript_interactions` have very similar functions (see below).
 Each method wraps Selenium's wait action, the find method, and the action method into a single function. `web_test_xpath_selectors` is a set of wrappers for XPaths to be passed to the `web_test_interactions.click_by_xpath` and `web_test_javascript_interactions.javascript_click_by_xpath` methods.